Guide to parts of a dishwasher

 Your dispenser will require cleaning from time to time, since detergent build up can prevent the dispenser from working correctly.
 Remove caked-in detergent by using a damp cloth to remove any residue.

 Most dishwashers come with two or three racks, including Whirlpool® 3rd Rack Dishwashers.
 They have tines that hold all your items securely during the washing and drying cycle.
+Learn how to repair or replace a dishwasher rack.

 5. Silverware basket